ichsanulamal/notes/finance/unorganized/hoteliercrypto.md

 - **Bitcoin Trend:** After a short-sell by Jane Street and subsequent Asian market actions, Bitcoin might initially drop but could recover as asset managers continue to buy ETFs.
 - **Economic Data Impact:** Economic indicators and their manipulation affect Bitcoin and other assets, revealing deeper market strategies by major players.

+-- 2024-07-29

+### Summary of the Bitcoin Trend Analysis (July 29 - August 2, 2024)

+#### Key Points:
+- **Quiet Week Expected**: Next week is anticipated to be a quiet one, focused on Bitcoin's performance.
+- **M2 Supply & GDP**: The rise in M2 Supply (money supply) is a key factor behind the increase in GDP (Gross Domestic Product), despite other negative economic indicators.
+- **Housing Market Decline**: Declines in existing and new home sales indicate economic struggles, as housing is a basic need.
+- **Unemployment Claims**: The drop in unemployment claims is not an achievement but a result of previous events like the Texas storm, still reflecting high unemployment.
+- **Durable Goods Orders**: A significant drop (-6.6%) questions how the GDP could rise with declining durable goods orders.
+- **Personal Consumption Expenditures (PCE)**: GDP rose, but personal spending did not, contradicting the usual correlation between GDP growth and increased consumer spending.

+#### Economic Predictions:
+- **PCE Increase**: A slight rise in PCE is expected.
+- **Economic Contradictions**: GDP growth appears to be artificially supported by increased M2 Supply and government spending rather than genuine economic improvement.
+- **Debt Concerns**: The government's high debt levels and reduced Reverse Repurchase Agreements (RRP) reflect an unsustainable fiscal situation.

+#### Data & Events (July 29 - August 2, 2024):
+- **July 29**: No significant data.
+- **July 30**: House Price Index and JOLTs (Job Openings and Labor Turnover Survey).
+- **July 31**: Pending Home Sales and ADP (Automatic Data Processing) employment report.
+- **August 1**: FOMC (Federal Open Market Committee) meeting and claim data.
+- **August 2**: NFP (Non-Farm Payrolls) report, with expected part-time job increases.

+#### Bitcoin Market Analysis:
+- **Price Predictions**: Bitcoin's performance is linked to various economic indicators and market reactions, with potential short-term movements based on upcoming data releases.
+- **Market Strategies**: The analysis suggests caution and monitoring market reactions to data releases and economic events.

+### Economic Terms Explained:
+- **M2 Supply**: A measure of the money supply that includes cash, checking deposits, and easily convertible near money.
+- **GDP (Gross Domestic Product)**: The total value of goods produced and services provided in a country during one year.
+- **Existing/New Home Sales**: Measures of the number of homes sold, indicating the health of the housing market.
+- **Durable Goods Orders**: Orders for goods expected to last at least three years, a key indicator of manufacturing activity.
+- **PCE (Personal Consumption Expenditures)**: A measure of consumer spending on goods and services.
+- **RRP (Reverse Repurchase Agreements)**: Short-term loans using government securities as collateral, impacting money supply and interest rates.
+- **JOLTs (Job Openings and Labor Turnover Survey)**: A monthly survey of job vacancies, hires, and separations.
+- **ADP Employment Report**: A measure of non-farm private employment, providing insight into labor market conditions.
+- **FOMC (Federal Open Market Committee)**: A component of the Federal Reserve responsible for open market operations and setting monetary policy.
+- **NFP (Non-Farm Payrolls)**: A monthly report on the number of jobs added or lost in the economy, excluding the farming industry.